 Here’s what you need to know about the two main types of HRT:

 As the name suggests, oral products are taken by mouth in tablet or capsule form.
 Women experiencing migraines with aura (which occurs when migraines are associated with flashes of light, blind spots, and other vision changes) are at an increased risk of stroke with this form of hormone therapy.
+Just like with oral estrogen, estrogen-containing birth control pills are also contraindicated for women with migraine with aura.
+The exception would be strictly menstrual migraines which can be treated with oral hormones.

 Transdermal HRT is available as a patch or gel applied directly to the skin.
 If HRT is considered as part of your migraine treatment plan, then transdermal estrogen is typically the better option as it does not impact cardiovascular and stroke risk.